roeeaharoni/sprp-acl2018/README.md

-Source code accompanying the paper "Split and Rephrase: Better Evaluation and Stronger Baselines".
+**Data and source code accompanying the paper "Split and Rephrase: Better Evaluation and a Stronger Baseline".**

+The data and some of the scripts are based on the repository by Narayan et al.: https://github.com/shashiongithub/Split-and-Rephrase

+This repository includes:

+The proposed data split, under `data/baseline-seq2seq-split-RDFs-relations.zip`.

+Scripts for:

+Training our proposed models using openNMT-py (under `src/training_scripts`)

+Evaluating the models as proposed by Narayan et al., 2017 (under `src/evaluate.py`)

+Creating the RDF-based data split to reduce overlap between the development and test set found in the original split (under `src/data/create_new_split.py`)

+Feel free to reach out if you have any further questions.